sluder-ta/python_fcc/README.md

 Day 5 (4.13.25) Log:
 I'm continuing to work through this book, and I'm now farther along than I've ever been.
 It's cool to see how functional Python can be in so many different ways.

+Day 6 (4.14.25) Log:
+Exercise 22 is kind of blowing my mind.
+I understand the programming behind it all, but I don't really get encoding just yet.
+I'll look for a YouTube video to help explain it.